WIRQ

 WIRQ (90.9 FM) is a non-profit radio station broadcasting an alternative format.
 The station is licensed to Rochester, New York, United States, and is owned by the West Irondequoit Central School District.

 WIRQ began broadcasting on January 7, 1960.
 Originally at 90.9 MHz, the station moved to 93.3 MHz in 1981, then in the early 1990s moved to 94.3 MHz for several years before moving again to 104.7 MHz.
 In mid-February 2011 the station moved frequency yet again, back to its original 90.9 MHz.

 March 1983 marked the beginnings of the station's alternative format.
 Before then, the station had been mostly block-programmed.

 Broadcasting times

 WIRQ broadcasts their alternative format during school hours following the Irondequoit High School Morning Show (8:15 am to 3:00 pm, Monday to Friday).
-After 3:00 pm, the station plays music on an automated program which also runs on the weekends and during school breaks, giving WIRQ listeners 365 days of listening pleasure.
+After 3:00 pm, the station plays music on an automated program which also runs on the weekends and during school breaks, giving WIRQ listeners 365 days of broadcast coverage.